As a web-footed Seattleite, you're used to running in the rain. But you may have noticed the type of rain in Seattle seems to be changing.

 Wear Socks That Wick Away Moisture

-Of course if you're runs have become painful due to foot problems, don't wait any longer to come see us.
+Of course, if your runs have become painful due to foot problems, don't wait any longer to come see us.

 Call us today at 206-368-7000 for an appointment.
 Often same day for emergencies and less than 2 weeks for chronic foot pain.
 You can also request an appointment online.